 I am in the SCS Class of 2020 or 2021.
 Can I transfer to become an AI major?

 Yes, but transfer will be on a case-by-case basis, and there is no guarantee a transfer will be approved.
 Transfers for current students will be strictly limited as the program rolls out.

 When and how do I apply for transfer?

 If you are interested in a transfer, you should review the posted curriculum on the website and map out a four-year plan to see if you can complete the degree given your currently completed semesters.
 Please remember that not all courses are offered each semester and some courses have enrollment caps due to limited classroom space, TA availability and course structure.
-We hope to have an academic audit ready on Stellic by early June.
-You will then have to complete a transfer application and an essay (see above).
-The application will be ready by early June and will be posted on the BSAI website, and an email notification will be sent when the application is available.
-The deadline for application for fall 2018 is July 1.
-Decisions are expected by August 1.
-Depending on the number of current students accepted, another round of applications may be allowed during the 2018-2019 academic year.
+To transfer, you have to complete a transfer application and an essay (see above).

 I am in the SCS Class of 2019.
 Can I transfer to the AI major?

 No, you should plan to complete your current SCS degree.

 Can I do AI as an additional major?